About me

 I develop theoretical methods and computational software to model molecular systems and how they behave when interacting with free electrons and with light.

-I am interested in seeking novel electronic structure methods, with a particular focus on molecular excited states.
-This is done in close collaboration with Pierre-François Loos.
-Many types of molecular states can spontaneously eject an electron, which make them theoretically challenging and also fascinating.
+I am interested in seeking novel electronic structure methods, with a particular focus on excited states.
+In addition to usual electronically bound states, many types of molecular states can spontaneously eject an electron, which make them theoretically challenging and also fascinating.
 These are resonances.
 To model this type of state, I have been implementing a computational code based on electron scattering methodologies.
-In addition to the electronic problem, I also develop nonadiabatic dynamics methods to investigate the vast chemical processes that take place upon electron collisions (electron-induced chemistry) and light absorption (photochemistry).
-I am also interested in applying these theoretical and computational tools to solve problems of chemical relevance.
+I also develop nonadiabatic dynamics methods to investigate the vast chemical processes that take place upon electron collisions (electron-induced chemistry) and light absorption (photochemistry).
+Finally, I am interested in applying these theoretical and computational tools to solve problems of chemical relevance.
 This is often done in close collaboration with different experimental and theoretical groups.